rdkls/jb-owm/README.md

 ddd
 ```

 AWS DynamoDB could also be used, but initially would trial / prototype with redis
 - simplicity, esp. for development & running locally
 - cost
 - rate limiting probably not considered 'mission-critical' with AWS' uptime guarantees and scalability required, initially anyway

+If redis server is non-localhost and non-default port (6379) these will need to be updated in config.py

+### REST API

+1. Extract code
+2. Edit config.py to set DEV_MODE (and, if not in dev mode, OWM_API_KEY)
+3. Strongly recommend using python virtualenv http://python-guide-pt-br.readthedocs.io/en/latest/dev/virtualenvs/
+4. pip install -r requirements.txt
+5. ./rest_api.py

 ## Testing

-Redis mock used to enable unit tests to run locally without setting up redis server; faster for dev and 'close enough' to prod setup
+FakeRedis used to enable unit tests to run locally without setting up redis server; faster for dev and 'close enough' to prod setup

 A further step would be integration tests, which would ideally run from CI on full stack, using exactly the same environments as staging / production, with such deployment automated with docker or AWS opsworks

 ## Rate limiting algorithm

-Ideally this would use redis because
+Using redis server vs. within the app process because
 - fast, in-memory, small footprint
 - supports api worker restart / scaleout / load balancing
 - more available for managment & monitoring